How to get a personal loan

 Our Loans Eligibility Calculator and Credit Club mimic these criteria when they're working out your loan chances.
 Credit Club also drills in to your affordability for loans and gives you a score ranging from 'poor' to 'very good' based on this.

-• There's a catch to watch out for.
+There's a catch to watch out for.
 Some loan firms give those with lesser credit histories a higher APR than the one they advertise.
-You could, say, apply for a 3.2% loan, be accepted, but be given a 6.9% APR.
-This is because advertised loan APRs are 'representative' – meaning only 51% of successful applicants have to get them.
-So up to 49% may end up with a more expensive loan than they applied for (if they get accepted at all).
+You could, say, apply for a 5.6% loan, be accepted, but be given a 10.9% APR.
+This is because an advertised loan APR is a 'representative example' – meaning only 51% of successful applicants have to get that rate.
+So up to 49% of those accepted may end up with a more expensive loan than they applied for.

 Some providers in our eligibility calculator will show the rate you're likely to get, though not all.
 We're working to get more that will though until then, sadly the only real way to find out whether you'll get the advertised rate is to apply.

-• Loan providers must allow you to pay off your loan in full.
+Loan providers must allow you to pay off your loan in full.
 This is sometimes subject to a penalty which is usually between one and two months' interest.
-Check your individual agreement to see what your lender will charge you.
+Check your individual agreement to see what your lender will charge you and ask your loan provider to tell you the total amount repayable to settle early.

 Loans taken out since 1 February 2011 allow you to make partial overpayments.
 If your extra repayments total under £8,000 in a year, banks are not allowed to charge you a fee for making an overpayment.
 But if your overpayments total over £8,000 in a year then the bank is allowed to charge you so long as it has incurred a cost itself from you paying back the loan early.

-• We know a lot of you look for these loans that are for people with poorer credit histories, but they are hugely expensive and people can find themselves stuck in a high-cost debt spiral.
+We know a lot of you look for these loans that are for people with poorer credit histories (eg, you've had CCJs), but they are hugely expensive and people can find themselves stuck in a high-cost debt spiral.

 It's best you see if you can get a standard loan first by checking our Loans Eligibility Calculator, as you never know.
 Just enter your details and it'll show you which standard loans you're most likely to get – if any – without damaging your credit score.
 Some other eligibility checkers also include loans with eye-watering interest rates, so you could end up with a sub-prime loan without realising.